Showing results for octagon hall

 tripadvisor.com › united states › kentucky (ky) › franklin › things to do in franklin › octagon hall museum

-Octagon Hall Museum (2026) - All You MUST Know Before You Go (with Reviews)
+Octagon Hall Museum - All You SHOULD Know Before Going 2026 (with Reviews)

 If you like old houses, then you probably love history.
 Those two together create ghost stories, so if that’s the case, the Octagon house deserves a visit due to that.
 Be warned - the house supposedly has a charitable foundation that is trying but it’s not in good shape.